LukeSmithxyz/emailwiz/README.md

 I wrote this script during the grueling process of installing an setting up a web server.
 It perfectly reproduces my successful steps to ensure the same setup time and time again.
-Deviate from one command and everything might fall apart unless you know better!

-I've linked this file on Github to a shorter more memorable address on my LARBS.xyz domain, so you can get it on your machine with this short command:
+I've linked this file on Github to a shorter more memorable address on my website so you can get it on your machine with this short command:

 ```
 curl -LO lukesmith.xyz/emailwiz.sh